The most recent updates are signaled by RED text on the UPDATE and DATE.

 UPDATE (1/18/2017): Commissions as normal are still open, with 2 more spots in my queue of 10 available.

 4. What is the fastest way to get funds to you?

+PayPal is preferred for immediacy.
+Square Cash is second, but takes a 1% fee per transaction.
 GoFundMe takes 3 days to get the money into our account, and they take a 20% cut off the top of any donation.
 On my commission page, there is more information and other ways to donate.
 You can always use Paypal.
 My direct PayPal link is here.
-Alternately, Patreon is a once a month subscription that will also get you access to my Patron feed which includes behind-the-scenes information on the novel I’m editing, wallpapers, and all sorts of other perks.
+Alternately, Patreon is a once a month subscription that will also get you access to my Patron feed which includes behind-the-scenes information on the novel I’m editing, wallpapers, a 10% discount on all artwork commissions, and all sorts of other perks.
 Joining at $5 a month or above will get you a mention in the dedication of the book I’m currently editing.